deepsquare-io/grid/docs/workflow/03-guides/101-connecting-bore.md

-# Connecting a bore tunnel (expose HTTPS quick and easy)
+# Exposing HTTPS using a Bore tunnel without overhead

 While a wireguard tunnel allow UDP and TCP ports forwarding, it's quite complicated and heavy to setup.